 Community builder, gardener

 Born in the East Pilbara, Bigali was stolen from her family in 1946.
 As a young adult, she re‑connected with them in Wittenoom, which is where she found bush cucumbers growing in a creek bed, sparking her interest in native plants.
-The Yindjibarndi elder is now bringing this plant and others to the community garden at Roeburn’s Ngarluma and Yindijibarndi Cultural Centre.
+The Yindjibarndi elder is now bringing this plant and others to the community garden at Roebourne’s Ngarluma and Yindijibarndi Cultural Centre.
 Growing medicinal and bushtucker plants, it will be a place where generations can share knowledge and good company.
-Bigali is using her grant to visit and learn from other botanists in Alice Springs, and ultimately make Roeburn known as the home of Australia’s second-only native botanic garden created by Aboriginal people.
+Bigali is using her grant to visit and learn from other botanists in Alice Springs, and ultimately make Roebourne known as the home of Australia’s second-only native botanic garden created by Aboriginal people.